amaxilat/shellies-update/README.md

 ## installation

-just copy the `shellies` file to your home directory and update the connection information using `cp shellies $HOME/.shellies`
+just copy the `shellies` file to your home directory and update the connection information using:
+`cp shellies $HOME/.shellies`

 change the `MQTT_TIMEOUT` to the period your devices take to broadcast their status